EduardoSantanaSeverino/AspnetBoilerPlateDemos/docs/videos/101_Introduction_Backend.notes.md

     - Azure SQL, SQLite, Memory DB, Cosmos DB, PostgreSQL, MySQL, Oracle, and some many others, you see the link there with more details about.
       Meaning that you can use this AspnetBoilerPlate with any database of those mentioned before. as long as the entity framework supports it, then aspnetboilerplate supports it.

+Let's move on the next slide

+---

+# Who is this for?
+On the Backend? - 2

 - This version 8 is using Automapper 12 for Automatic Dto mappings.
 - Quick note: a AspnetBoilerPlate a couple of years ago was migrated away from Castle Windsor as Dependency Injection framework.
 You remember that Castle Windsor was very popular Dependency Injection framework back in the days.
 It is not longer any more in AspnetBoilerPlate.
 Moving on.
 - It is following Domain Driven Design for an organized application, also following only the best practices for Object Oriented Design principles and of course using SOLID principles as well.

 Moving, lets talk about features for the backend.